Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 ### Constraining the Model

-A core element of modelling and simulation for complex systems with 'big data' as discussed in {ref} `sec:preface` is having available data; note, that the data does not and cannot be fully representative of the whole system.
+A core element of modelling and simulation for complex systems with 'big data' as discussed in {ref}`sec:preface` is having available data; note, that the data does not and cannot be fully representative of the whole system.
 Any simulation practitioner should also know because of the inherent incompleteness of models, it is critical to focus on process and structure of the simulation in the context of the data to ensure the model can be validated with real-world data.
-There are several methods for doing this, which are encapsulated in Christie and et al's 'Decomposition of Errors:
+There are many methods for doing this task, some of which are encapsulated in Christie and et al's "Decomposition of Errors" three step process:

+1. Compare Simulated and Experimental Results, meaning to verify that the simulated system is operating correctly based on the available information about the system and that the data from the real world system is valid.
+2. Analyze the solution error, which generally means to use classical Bayesian approaches or bootstrapping to define a confidence interval and determine if simulation experiments' results are explainable by the aleatoric uncertainty expected from the observed system.
+3. Determine the impact of errors on predictability, in this case the core point is to determine the validity of a model through ensuring that it matches the available data, if that is not accomplished with the simulated model, it means the errors are too great for the simulation to be useful.

+Note that none of these methods are meant to improve the accuracy (as that is limited through modelling, data quality, and more concepts covered in {ref}`sec:output_analysis`) of a model, but to make sure that the model is representative of the known data and its expected system performance metrics from known parameter estimates.

 ### Inference and Prediction

-Looking back on {ref}`prelab-2`, this work discussed a method for using for binding correlated variates together (copula), and this is a common method of improving statistical inferences and prediction using a Bayesian approach.
+Looking back on {ref}`prelab-2`, this work discussed a method for using for constructing correlated variates (copula), and this is a common method of improving statistical inferences and prediction using a Bayesian approach as a method of improving observations through contextualization.
+These methods are then combined with concepts from {ref}`sec:prob_stats` to create predictions of system performance (outputs) from the model, which is what Christie argues is the point of modelling and simulating complex (or not) phenomena.

 In Christie and et al's, the following quote is important for understanding uncertainty: "Numerical and observation errors are the leading terms in the determination of the Bayesian likelihood", as uncertainty is a function of the variance of the observations in the vast majority of cases using statistical inference.

 #### Interval Analysis